Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Light form:

-Symptoms of intoxication are absent or mild (increased body temperature to subfebrile numbers, slight weakness, malaise, headache);
+· symptoms of intoxication are absent or mild (increase in body temperature to subfebrile levels, slight weakness, malaise, headache);

 Moderate form: